-Disarmingly simple place in small village west of Mulhouse (just off N83 before it crosses the Mulhouse-Belfort motorway) known for its astonishing wine list, with local dishes cranked up a notch (foie gras, Baeckeoffe with foie and snails, choucroute with pike-perch).
-In the bistro at the front you can get a main dish and a glass of wine for a modest outlay; the smart(er) restaurant has full a la carte menu and the renowned wine list.
+Disarmingly simple place in small village west of Mulhouse (off N83 before it crosses the Mulhouse-Belfort motorway) known for its astonishing wine list and local dishes cranked up a notch (foie gras, Baeckeoffe + foie and snails, choucroute +h pike-perch).
+In the bistro at the front you can get a main dish and a glass of wine for a modest outlay; the smart(er) restaurant has full menu and the renowned wine list.

 D’Brendelstub, 48 rue Général de Gaulle, Riquewihr, Tel.
 03 89 86 54 54

-Jean-Luc Brendel’s resolutely funky neo-bistro is housed in a 14th-century timbered building conveniently placed just about opposite Hugel on Riquewihr’s tourist-thronged main street.
-Take refuge from the milling hordes for grilled meat and shellfish from the rotisserie and wood-fired oven plus good selection of open wines from the blackboard.
-A cut way above Riquewihr’s usual greying choucroute and tired tarte à l’oignon.
+Jean-Luc Brendel’s resolutely funky neo-bistro housed in a 14th-century timbered building offers food that’s a cut way above Riquewihr’s usual greying choucroute and tired tarte à l’oignon – it’s strategically placed just about opposite Hugel on the tourist-thronged main street.
+Take refuge from the milling hordes for grilled meat and shellfish from the rotisserie and wood-fired oven plus selected open wines from the blackboard.

-Favourite haunt of local winegrowers, members of the lively Alsace wine forum oenoalsace.com and the Style family, this delightful tavern is owned and run by the formidable famille Guggenbuhl.
+Favourite haunt of local winegrowers, members of the lively Oenoalsace wine forum (and the Style family), this delightful tavern is owned and run by the formidable famille Guggenbuhl.
 It’s always heaving, lunch or dinner, weekdays or weekends so booking is a must.
 Small, cosy winstub area at the front, posh(er) dining room at the back, excellent, carefully prepared and served food throughout.
-The Retour du Marché lunch menu is terrific VFM.
+The Retour du Marché lunch menu is outstanding value for money.